autonomousvision/navsim/docs/install.md

 cd download && ./download_maps
 ```

+Next download the splits you want to use.
-Next download the mini split and the test split
+You can download the mini, trainval, test and submision_test split with the following scritps
 ```
 ./download_mini
+./download_trainval
 ./download_test
+./download_competition_test
 ```

 **The mini split and the test split take around ~160GB and ~220GB of memory respectively**